Jaipur hospital fire: Most patients were comatose as flames engulfed ICU. What we know so far

-In a shocking incident, six patients died after a massive fire broke out at the trauma centre of the state-run Sawai Man Singh (SMS) Hospital in Rajasthan's Jaipur on Sunday night.
+In a shocking incident, six patients died in a fire at the trauma centre of the state-run Sawai Man Singh (SMS) Hospital in Jaipur on Sunday night.
+Chief Minister Bhajanlal Sharma visited the hospital and reviewed the situation.

 The deceased included four men and two women.
 They were identified as Pintu (from Sikar), Dilip (from Andhi, Jaipur), Shrinath, Rukmini, Khurma (all from Bharatpur) and Bahadur (from Sanganer, Jaipur).